ibm-cloud-docs/openshift/openshift_ts.md

 ```
-Your cluster cannot pull images from the {{site.data.keyword.registryshort_notm}} 'icr.io' domains because an IAM access policy could not be created.
-Make sure that you have the IAM Administrator platform role to {{site.data.keyword.registryshort_notm}}.
+Your cluster cannot pull images from the {{site.data.keyword.registrylong_notm}} 'icr.io' domains because an IAM access policy could not be created.
+Make sure that you have the IAM Administrator platform role to {{site.data.keyword.registrylong_notm}}.
 Then, create an image pull secret with IAM credentials to the registry by running 'ibmcloud ks cluster pull-secret apply'.
 ```
 {: screen}